 Where is the Gangotri glacier located?

 The Gangotri glacier is situated in the Uttarkashi district of Uttarakhand, from where the river Bhagirathi flows and meets the Alaknanda in Devprayag.
 Ganga is formed after this confluence.
-Ganga River flows from here and fall into the Bay of Bengal.
+Ganga River flows from here and falls into the Bay of Bengal.
 Gangotri is a pilgrim place for Hindus.
 There is also a temple dedicated to Ganga.

-Let us tell you that Devprayag is situated at an altitude of 830 meters above the sea level.
+Let us tell you that Devprayag is situated at an altitude of 830 meters above sea level.
 Its nearest city is Rishikesh, which is 70 kilometres away.
 This place is considered to be one of the Panch Prayags of Uttarakhand state.

-Do you know how Devprayag name is formed?
+Do you know how Devprayag's name is formed?
 There is also an ancient story behind this.
 We all know that Devprayag is a pilgrimage associated with Lord Shri Ram.
 According to the ancient legend, in a Sat Yuga, a Brahmin named Dev Sharma had done a very harsh penance then; Lord Vishnu gifted him a boon that this place would be famous with his name in the long run.
 From then onwards it was started to be called as 'Dev Prayag'.